kellenmace/kellenmace.com-2019/content/blog/set-up-ssl-locally-on-vvv-vagrant-wordpress-site/index.md

 headerOpacity: "0.5"
 ---

 This post covers how to set up a local SSL WordPress site.
-These instructions assume you’re on a Mac and use Varying Vagrant Vagrants (VVV) for local development.
+These instructions assume you're on a Mac and use Varying Vagrant Vagrants (VVV) for local development.

 ## Initial Steps

 `cd` into the directory where all the `.conf` files are for your local sites.
 `cd ~/vagrant-local/config/nginx-config/sites`